How to Get Married in The USA as a Foreigner

 - Alternatively, you can go to the United States on a Fiancé(e) visa (K1 visa).
 This visa is designed for people who intend to get married in the USA You can get married when you enter the USA with this visa and then begin the process of becoming a green card holder.

-- I am a Foreign National my American Fiancé(e) and I Live Outside the United States
+I am a foreign national my American Fiancé(e) and I live outside the United States

 The USA government recognizes all marriages conducted abroad as long as they are registered with local authorities.
 Only your country’s laws on marriage such as laws on parental consent, eligibility and even divorce will apply to your marriage.
 You will not be bound by the United State’s marriage laws since you did not get married in the USA